d4r1091/on-demand-delivery-fastlane-slack/README.md

 # awesome-pragmaconf-2019 💪🏻🚀#️⃣📱

-iOS Architecture made up and released open source in occasion of the [#PragmaConf2019](http://pragmaconference.com).
+iOS Deployment - Architecture made up and released open source in occasion of the [#PragmaConf2019](http://pragmaconference.com).

 ### 🚨This project is being constantly updated🚨